heyphilllie/theTechBookRepo/README.md

 Feel free to open a PR to contribute - whether it be a submission of a book, fixing content and/or spelling mistakes or make a suggestion for improvement!
 We're always happy to hear from you.

+If you've got questions or anything else, feel also feel free to get in touch!

 For more information read the [contribution file](contribution.md).

 ## The Vision

 We're thinking about building a wep app around this Repository.
 I mean, seriously, who doesn't like a fancy-schmancy web app?!
 And more important, who doesn't like creating a web app?!